-We look forward to seeing you in August next year in Ipoh, Malaysia.
+We look forward to welcoming your attendance at this virtual event; details found in the Pricing page.
 Meanwhile, we hope that everyone continues to stay safe.

 High CO2, as well as high contaminant (H₂S, mercury etc.) fields, are prevalent challenges facing the industry in the Asia Pacific Region.
 The genesis of some are relatively well known, but prediction has been difficult.
 The impact that it has on-field development is tremendous and varies from field to field.
 In exploration, these have typically been shunned due to the high costs involved in developing these.
 However, the industry has been caught by surprise time and again due to the low sampling rate in the exploration phase.
 It is often decided whether it is worth continuing to the next stage based on a single wildcat and limited data availability.
 There have been cases of high contaminant(s) discoveries which, after appraisal, reveals a much lower percentage in the reservoir.
 The inverse has been proven as well, pointing to the difficulty in quantifying contaminant(s) during the exploration phase.
 Even amongst the high contaminant fields, often, there are low contaminant fields nestled in between and varying concentrations of contaminants from shallow to deeper reservoirs with no apparent trend.